 How do I report my Breastfeeding Counselor (BC) activities and community contacts?

 Breastfeeding Counselors are required to complete a Community Contact Activity Report (CCAR) each month.
-The 2014/15 CCAR can be found here or under the "Forms/Reporting" option in the "For Volunteers" section of the Breastfeeding USA website.
+The link to current CCAR forms can be found here or under the "Forms/Reporting" option in the "For Volunteers" section of the Breastfeeding USA website.
 All BCs need to begin reporting their community contacts the month following their accreditation as a BC.
 If a BC has no community contacts to report, she still must complete the CCAR each month to reflect casual contacts and continuing education as well as contacts made while acting as a BC.

 There are several Breastfeeding Counselors in my Community Chapter, how do we report our statistics?